 The timeline appears to be trying to repair itself in that episode however, since the plot is kicked off when descendants of the people who should have died on the Titanic start dropping off like flies.
-It turns out that had been the plan from the beginning; the whole thing was done by an Angel who wanted all those extra souls in Heaven to use in their war against Hell.
+This is the work of the angry Fate, who knows Castiel organized it all to get more souls for his side of an angelic civil war.]

 Played with in the episode "The One That Could Have Been" from Friends.
 It takes a look at the lives of the main six characters had each one had one significant change in their life: Ross never got divorced, Monica never lost weight, Chandler quit his job, Rachel got married, Phoebe became a stockbroker.
 In the end, by the time it's over most of their lives resemble their ones from the "real" world: Ross realizes is marriage is over while Carol gets together with Susan, Monica and Chandler have fallen in love and got together, Rachel's left her husband, Phoebe's lost her job as a stockbroker and is now performing her usual bizarre songs at Central Perk, etc. The directors commentary lampshades this:

 Kevin Bright: "It would have been different, but ultimately it would have been the same."